Laura Fuentes

 Whenever we take a road trip, stopping at Cracker Barrel for food (and clean bathrooms) is a must and my sons always order their pancakes.

 My youngest, who is as obsessed with a good pancake recipe as I am, says these are the real deal.
-So I’ll take the win on this copycat recipe, which is different and yet almost as iconic as my IHOP pancakes.
+So I’ll take the win on this copycat recipe, which is different and yet almost as iconic as my IHOP pancakes and McDonald’s pancakes.

 Why Cracker Barrel Pancakes Are So Good

-Cracker Barrel pancakes are iconic because they have that classic, old-fashioned pancake flavor that can only be achieved by using buttermilk.
-The eggs bind the ingredients, the melted butter adds moisture and the vanilla extract adds flavor.
+Cracker Barrel pancakes are iconic for their classic, old-fashioned pancake flavor, achieved only with buttermilk.
+The eggs bind the ingredients, the melted butter adds moisture, and the vanilla extract adds flavor.

-All-purpose flour is the base that gives your pancake its structure, sweetened with granulated sugar, and the baking soda is what reacts with the acidity in buttermilk and gives each pancake its fluffy texture.
+All-purpose flour is the base that gives your pancake its structure, sweetened with granulated sugar, and baking soda reacts with the acidity in buttermilk to give each pancake its fluffy texture.
 The salt brings out the flavors in the batter.

 How to Make Them